FinPress/gutenberg/packages/components/src/menu/README.md

 ##### `children`: `React.ReactNode`

-The contents of the group.
+The contents of the menu group (ie. an optional menu group label and one or more menu items).

 -   Required: yes